Economic impact of the COVID-19 pandemic: United States

 Silicon Valley representatives expressed worries about serious disruption to production lines, as much of the technology sector relies on factories in mainland China.
 Since there had been a scheduled holiday over Lunar New Year, the full effects of the outbreak on the tech sector were considered to be unknown as of 31 January 2020, according to The Wall Street Journal.

-Cities with high populations of Chinese residents have seen an increase in demand for face masks to protect against the virus; many are purchasing masks to mail to relatives in mainland China, Hong Kong, and Macau, where there is a shortage of masks.
+Cities with high populations of Chinese residents have seen an increase in demand for face masks to protect against the virus; many are purchasing masks to mail to relatives in China, where there is a shortage of masks.
 As of February 2020, many stores in the United States had sold out of masks.
 This mask shortage has caused an increase in prices.

 Universities in the United States have warned about a significant impact on their income due to a large number of Chinese international students potentially unable to attend classes.

 The Washington Post reported in February that President Donald Trump told advisors that he did not want the government to say or do anything that might spook the stock market, on concerns a large-scale outbreak could hurt his reelection chances.

-On 26 February, The New York Times (NYT) reported a case in California which the Center for Disease Control confirmed as the first possible community transmission of coronavirus in the United States.